 University of Idaho is among your best bets if you want to study Agricultural Economics & Business.
 Students who love the peace and quiet of life in the country may opt for the non-urban location of Moscow, Idaho.

 Any student pursuing a degree in Agricultural Economics & Business needs to look into Brigham Young University - Idaho.
-Rexburg, Idaho gives a quaint small-town ambiance for students to study in.
+With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.